-Given the policy that school telephones are not for personal calls, and with the limited number of phone lines and the large number of students, we only allow students to use the phone with teacher permission.
+With the limited number of phone lines and the large number of students, we only allow students to use the phone with teacher permission.
+Students are not permitted to call home during the school day to change their dismissal procedure.
+Students are instructed to follow their regular dismissal procedure and make those arrangements from home.
 Things we would like you to discuss with your child that would alleviate unnecessary use of the phone include:

 - 1. What to do in the case of early dismissal for inclement weather or emergency. - 2.
-After school activities such as scouts, youth center, visits to friends, etc. - 3.
-Inclement weather at dismissal.
+After school activities such as visits to friends, clubs, YMCA/SPOT, etc. - 3.
+Inclement weather at dismissal

-If we do not have a written note or a phone call before 3:00 p.m., your child will follow his/her normal procedure.

-[Please promote your child's safety by making sure s/he has memorized your phone number.]
+If we do not have a written note or a phone call before 3:00 your child will follow his/her normal procedure (go home on the bus or walk as usual).
+Please promote your child's safety by making sure they have your phone number memorized.